The Lauren’s Cows guide to framing!

 And they come in all colours and widths giving you lots of freedom.

-You don't need to mount a print before framing.
+RIGHT: You don’t need to mount a print before framing.
 Above are examples of how an unmounted print would look framed.

 Any paper print should be kept behind glass for protection.